Young Investigator Symposium

 Submit research abstract forms for and direct inquiries about the Symposium to:

 ECOG-ACRIN Cancer Research Group

 Two presenters receive awards of distinction annually.
 Following the symposium, the Mentoring Program Committee meets to evaluate the presentations, taking into consideration the merit of the research, quality of the presentation delivery, command of the research topic, and ability to respond to research-related questions.
-The two recipients of the awards of distinction are announced and recognized at the group meeting’s General Session, the plenary event of the group meeting when all attendees gather together.
+The two recipients of the awards of distinction are announced and recognized at the meeting’s General Session, the plenary event when all attendees gather together.